zevisert/zuzi-site/k8s/README.md

 ## 3. Dev

 Deployed to namespace `zuzi-dev`.
 Expects to deploy to a local `docker-desktop` kubernetes cluster.
-Hostname is `zuzi.local` (Use `/etc/hosts` mapping to 127.0.0.1).
+Hostname is `local.zuzi.art` (mapping to 127.0.0.1).
 TLS is used with a self-signed CA. Auto-activates when running `skaffold dev` and the current context name is `docker-desktop`.
-MongoDB is port-forwarded to localhost on 27017, and a post-deploy script restores a database backup.
+Postgres is port-forwarded to localhost on 5432, and a post-deploy script runs `prisma db push`.